queeb3/Manifesto/README.md

 ## How
-This depends on what program/problem you are trying to solve, which leaves this quite ambiguous but I can offer some insight into how to handle recieving input.
+This depends on what program/problem you are trying to solve, which leaves this quite ambiguous but I can offer some insight into how to handle receiving input.

 Methods of input:
 - Hardware